 Marianopolis was happy to welcome him as the Class of 2019 Convocation Speaker.

 The creator of eponymous fashion label Erdem, which he founded in 2005 with a collection of softly sweeping dresses and floral prints that are now a part of his signature aesthetic, this Marianopolis graduate now has his clothes stocked the world over, from Bergdorf Goodman to H&M.

 After graduating from the College’s CALL program (now ALC: Arts, Literature and Communication), he earned a bachelor’s degree in fashion at Toronto’s Ryerson University before moving to London in 2001 to attend the Royal College of Art, to steep himself in British culture and fashion (he is of English and Turkish descent).
-Little wonder that his designs are now donned by royals such Kate Middleton and Megan Markle.
+Little wonder that his designs are now donned by royals such Kate Middleton and Meghan Markle.

 Soon after graduating from Marianopolis with a Bachelor of Arts in English conferred by the University of Montreal, Louise Pagotto ’71 began teaching high school in Papua New Guinea under the auspices of the Canadian University Service Overseas.